Programs and Resources to Connect People with Birds

 Parents and educators and caregivers play an important role in helping to nurture our children's understanding of and connection with nature.
 We have education resources such as fact sheets, multimedia products and curricula for anyone who wants to help young people explore and appreciate our natural world and the important roles birds play in our lives and the health of the environment.
 Whether in the classroom or backyard, or at a park or a national wildlife refuge, opportunities to educate and explore abound.

 Four Junior Duck Stamp Program curriculum guides offer lesson plans focusing on scientific principles, our changing natural world, and fun.
 Two of the guides are designed specifically for home school and non-formal education settings, and one is for student use.
-Contact your state Junior Duck Stamp coordinator to learn how to participate.
+These guides are free for anyone to download and use.
+Contact your state Junior Duck Stamp coordinator for more information about participating in the education and arts program.

-Another education program, the Shorebird Sister Schools Program, is a science-based environmental education program designed to engage participants in learning about shorebirds and their conservation.
+The Shorebird Sister Schools Program is a science-based environmental education program designed to engage participants in learning about shorebirds and their conservation.
 Shorebird Sister Schools connects schools along the Pacific Flyway from Alaska to Latin America, where many birds spend the winter.